How healthy are your dog's teeth?

 If your vet recommends dental treatment, then make sure you get your dog booked in for this as soon as possible.
 Delaying treatment only increases the risk of complications.

-You might be thinking, what does the other end of your dog’s body have to do with their breath?
+You might be thinking, what does the other end of your dog’s body have to do with fishy dog breath?
 Well, dogs have two small sacs just inside their anus which contain scent-marking material.
 Sometimes these sacs (known as anal glands) can become overly full, or infected, causing your dog discomfort.
-This causes your dog to lick at their bottom, possibly transferring some of the fishy anal gland smell into his mouth.
+This causes your dog to lick at their bottom, possibly transferring some of the anal gland smell into his mouth, resulting in your dog’s breath having a fishy odour.

 Other symptoms of anal gland issues include: